JonMyDude/Aethers-Delight/README.md

 that adds more food to the Aether Dimension !

-By applying expert hunting strategies and honing your culinary prowess, you can craft a diverse array of sugary desserts and cloud-coated snacks, potentially helping you to survive longer in the Aether!
+By applying expert hunting strategies and honing your culinary prowess, you can craft a diverse array of sugary desserts and cloud-coated snacks, potentially helping you to survive longer in the Aether !

 Inspired by [Nether's Delight](https://www.curseforge.com/minecraft/mc-mods/nethers-delight) and the lack of food in the Aether.